gsmneofrpgratis-com/android-frp-bypass-guide/README.md

 4. Navigate to **App Manager** → disable `Google Play Services FRP`.
 5. Go back to setup and add a new Google account.
 6. Restart the device.

-> 💡 Alliance Shield is also directly available on Galaxy Store.
-See [gsmneofrpgratis.com](https://gsmneofrpgratis.com) for the direct link.

 ---